redbooth/departure/README.md

 avoiding deadlocks, without needing to change how write regular rails migrations.

-Also we disabled basic rake db:migrate:up for the ddl migrations on envs with PERCONA_TOOLKIT var set, which will be next and utility::primary.
-Therefore, all these will ran with percona.
+It also disables `rake db:migrate:up` for the ddl migrations on envs with PERCONA_TOOLKIT var set so we ensure all these migrations use Percona in production.

 ## Installation